 While The Green Green Grass offered David the chance to work alongside and learn from comedy legend, John Sullivan (Only Fools & Horses) on John’s final sitcom.

 Aside from his work for the BBC David wrote the nocturnal comedy Noddyland, which was developed by Green Inc and entered into Channel 4’s Comedy Blap season last year and has projects in development with Avalon and King Bert Productions.

 David has also contributed to sketch shows including That Mitchell & Webb Look and CBBC’s Fit, Children’s programmes such as CITV’s My Phone Genie and panel shows, having supplied material for Shooting Stars amongst other things.

-Away from Television David has written three stage plays.
+Away from Television David has written four stage plays.

-I Play For Me was performed at White Bear Theatre in Kennington last October, Stopping Distance had a full cast read through at the Old Vic and is currently in development at The Park Theatre while David’s most recent play Sheep is due to be staged at the White Bear again in 2017.
+I Play For Me and Sheep were performed at White Bear Theatre in Kennington to critical acclaim , Stopping Distance had a full cast read through at the Old Vic and is currently in development at The Park Theatre while David’s most recent play Jumping The Shark is due to tour in 2019.